 What to Consider When Choosing Oil for a Snow Blower

-The right maintenance engine oil can make the difference between a snow blower that starts right up and one that’s sidelined with a gummed-up engine.
-Ahead, learn how viscosity, oil type, and other factors affect engine oil performance in a snow blower.
+The right oil can make the difference between a snow blower not starting because it has a gummed-up engine and one that kicks on without issue.
+Ahead, learn how viscosity, snow blower oil type, and other factors affect engine performance in a snow blower.

 Type

 Identifying the right type of engine oil is easy.
 The oil container has “4-cycle” or “2-cycle” clearly printed on the label.
-Although some 4-cycle engine oils are labeled for “small engines,” it’s actually the same oil commonly used in cars and trucks.
+Although some 4-cycle engine oils are labeled for “small engines,” they are actually the same oil commonly used in cars and trucks.

 Viscosity

 Viscosity refers to the thickness of the oil.
-Higher viscosity oil is better at protecting and lubricating the engine when operating at high temperatures and at peak load (high RPMs).
+Higher viscosity oil is better at protecting and lubricating engines at high temperatures and peak load (high RPMs).
 Oil with a low viscosity remains thinner at lower temperatures, promoting better flow through the engine, making it easier to start and more efficient to run.

 Viscosity is based on a scale created by SAE International, formerly known as the Society of Automotive Engineers (SAE).
 Motor oil has two viscosity ratings: